MicrosoftDocs/memdocs/memdocs/intune/fundamentals/manage-devices.md

 You can manage new devices and existing devices.
 Intune supports Android, iOS/iPadOS, Linux, macOS, and Windows devices.

 There are some things you should know.
-For example, if existing devices are managed by another MDM provider, they may need to be factory reset.
-If the devices are using an older OS version, they may not be supported.
+For example, if existing devices are managed by another MDM provider, then they might need to be factory reset.
+If the devices are using an older OS version, they might not be supported.

 If your organization is investing in new devices, then it's recommended to start with a cloud approach using Intune.